 Name of person reporting incident:

 Name of pupil(s) being bullied:

 Sex:

 Year group:

 Form:

 How may we contact you (please circle)?

-How may we contact you (ple ease circle)?

-At school ease circle)?
-At home

-ease circle)?
-At home

-At school ease circle)?
-At home

-At school ease circle)?
-At home
+At school At home

+Home address:

+Home address:

+Home address: Email:

 Incident details

 What happened?

 Where did the incident take place?

 When did the incident occur?

 Who has been suspected of bullying?

 Did anyone else see the incident?

 According to the victim, how often does the bullying take place?

 According to the victim, how long has the bullying been going on?